 \section{Abstract}

 The use of galaxy clusters as cosmological probes often relies on understanding the properties and evolution of the intracluster medium (ICM).
 However, the ICM is a complex plasma, regularly stirred by mergers and feedback, with non-negligible bulk and turbulent motions and a non-thermal pressure component, making it difficult to construct a coherent and comprehensive picture.
-To this end, we use the FABLE simulations to investigate how the hydrostatic mass bias is affected by cluster dynamical state, mergers, AGN feedback and turbulence.
+To this end, we use the \textsc{fable} simulations to investigate how the hydrostatic mass bias is affected by mergers, turbulence, and feedback.
 Following in detail a single, massive cluster we find the bias varies significantly over cosmic time, rarely staying at the average value found at a particular epoch.
-Variations of the bias at a given radius are contemporaneous with periods where outflows dominate the mass flux, either due to mergers or AGN feedback.
-The $z=0$ ensemble median mass bias in FABLE is $\sim13$ per cent at $R_\mathrm{500}$ and $\sim15$ per cent at $R_\mathrm{200}$, but with a large scatter in individual values.
-In halo centres, we see an increase in temperature and a decrease in non-thermal pressure support with cosmic time as turbulence thermalises, leading to a reduction in the mass bias within $\sim0.2 R_\mathrm{200}$.
-When using a fitted pressure profile, instead of the `raw' simulation data, to estimate the bias, we find there can be significant differences, particularly at larger radii and higher redshift.
-We therefore caution over the use of such fits in future work with the next generation of X-ray and SZ observations.
+Variations of the bias at a given radius are contemporaneous with periods where outflows dominate the mass flux, either due to mergers or interestingly, at high redshift, AGN feedback.
+The $z=0$ ensemble median mass bias in \textsc{fable} is $\sim\!13$ per cent at $R_\mathrm{500}$ and $\sim\!15$ per cent at $R_\mathrm{200}$, but with a large scatter in individual values.
+In halo central regions, we see an increase in temperature and a decrease in non-thermal pressure support with cosmic time as turbulence thermalises, leading to a reduction in the mass bias within $\sim\!0.2 \, R_\mathrm{200}$.
+When using a fitted pressure profile, instead of the simulation data, to estimate the bias, we find there can be significant differences, particularly at larger radii and higher redshift.
+We therefore caution over the use of such fits in future work when comparing with the next generation of X-ray and SZ observations.